 Currently the top 3 rated movies on Rotten Tomatoes are It Happened One Night, The Wizard of Oz and Citizen Kane.
 They are all wonderful movies from an era of film which focused on acting talent and not special effects.

-The top 25 all-time scores on Rotten Tomatoes
+The top 25 all-time Highest Rated Rotten Tomatoes Movies

 Here’s a breakdown of the all-time top-scoring films.
 Some may be expected, but others are pretty unexpected.
 But here’s the “All-TIme” top scoring films on Rotten Tomatoes: